AI in Grades 7-8

 - Natural language Processing and Generative AI

-- ChatGPT vs. Bard vs. BingAI vs. ClaudeAI: Which one?
-Explain nuanced differences (ChatGPT) (Bard) (Bing AI - with alternative browsers) ( ClaudeAI )
+- ChatGPT vs. Gemini vs. BingAI vs. ClaudeAI: Which one?
+Explain nuanced differences (ChatGPT) (Gemini) (Bing AI - with alternative browsers) ( ClaudeAI )

 - Describe how a machine learning model is trained